INFO-523-Exercises/intro-R-Python/README.md

    - A Google Collab project

 ### 2. Go to the web page for the exercise:
-   If Using R: found [here](https://datamineaz.org/slides/week2/rexercise1).
+   If Using R: found [here](https://datamineaz.org/slides/week1/week1-2-r-tutorial).
-   If Using Python: found [here](https://datamineaz.org/python/dataexplorationpython)
+   If Using Python: found [here, intro to Python](https://datamineaz.org/python/pythontutorial) and [here, intro to Pandas and Numpy](https://datamineaz.org/python/intropandasnumpy)

 ### 3. Reproduce the exercise in a new Quarto Document or Jupyter Notebook
   - Hint: Quarto can render a document into a Jupyter Notebook.
 I recommend just using Quarto unless you're using Google Collab.
 See tutorial documentation on available formats [here]([https://posit.cloud/](https://quarto.org/docs/output-formats/all-formats.html)https://quarto.org/docs/output-formats/all-formats.html).